 Note: If you use an authenticator app to receive your verification codes, please add primary and secondary backup phone numbers.

 Dropbox Business team admins can require all or some team members to use two-step verification.
 You can do this through the admin console or your identity management provider if you use single sign-on (SSO).
 Each team member has to enable two-step verification on their own account.
 However, you can request that members enable this feature, and then ensure that it stays on once enabled.

 If you accidentally delete a file or save a new version of a file you’re not happy with, rest easy.
-Dropbox securely stores copies of your deleted files and folders for 120 days, including previous versions of files.
+Dropbox securely stores copies of your deleted files and folders for a certain period, including previous versions of files.
 To instantly recover a file—or restore it to a previous version—visit dropbox.com.

 If you’re an admin on an Advanced or Enterprise plan, you can sign in as another user on your team.
 You can do this to troubleshoot issues like file recovery, set up a new employee account, or keep a project moving while team members are away.

-Locate the deleted file or folder you want to recover, and click on the name.
+3. Locate the deleted file or folder you want to recover, and click on its name.